What Happens If You Miss Jury Duty?

 What Are the Consequences for Missing Jury Duty?

 In most cases, if you miss jury duty, nothing happens.
 The court moves on with other eligible jurors and does not pursue any legal action.
-However, as finding jurors become more difficult, many jurisdictions are cracking down on missed jury duty at the local and state levels.
+However, as finding jurors becomes more difficult, many jurisdictions are cracking down on missed jury duty at the local and state levels.
 Here are some of the many consequences that might follow in these instances.

 New Summons